Poly Living – Frequently Asked Questions

-Poly Living is a large hotel conference and a great place to learn about polyamory and to meet poly people from all over.
+Poly Living is a large hotel conference and a great place to learn about polyamory, open relationships and to meet poly people from all over.
 It is a great place for people just learning about polyamory relationships, people who identify as polyamorous, have been practicing polyamorous relating for years as well as professionals, therapists, academics and others interested in the polyamorous relationship style.
 There are plenty of workshop options.
 Poly Living is in a hotel and the kinds of workshops we can do are limited.
 In addition, meals and lodging are not included at Poly Living.

 The retreat is an experience in polyamory community and what Loving More started as its conferences many years ago.
 It is much smaller and more intimate.
 The retreat is an all-inclusive clothing optional, and workshops are longer and more in-depth and interactive .
 The retreats include dorm style lodging on a private 180 acre retreat site.
 The community is together for all meals, giving an opportunity to connect deeply with people.